AlextheYounga/ai-course-creator/storage/prompts/core/system/interactives/codepen.md

 <!-- End Example CodePen Component -->
 >NOTE: Codepen components are not submittable, so these components will not require "answer" or "must-contain" fields.
+>NOTE: Do your best with the dependency field, but it is not super important if you simply add the name of a dependency and not a direct cdn link.